MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-intro.md

 In this operationalization guide, learn about the checks, actions, and best practices to operate Microsoft Entra Permissions Management in an enterprise environment.
 The guidance has three phases:

-1. **Implement** the framework to manage at scale: delegate permissions and develop processes to guide operational behavior.
+1. **Implement the framework to manage at scale**: delegate permissions and develop processes to guide operational behavior.
-2. **Right-size** permissions and automate the principle of least privilege: remediate key findings and implement just-in-time (JIT) access with Permissions On-Demand.
+2. **Right-size permissions and automate the principle of least privilege**: remediate key findings and implement just-in-time (JIT) access with Permissions On-Demand.
-3. **Configure** Microsoft Entra Permissions Management monitoring and alerting: schedule recurring reports, configure alerts, and develop response strategy playbooks.
+3. **Configure Microsoft Entra Permissions Management monitoring and alerting**: schedule recurring reports, configure alerts, and develop response strategy playbooks.

 >[!NOTE]
 > The recommendations in this guide are current as of the date of publication.
 We recommend organizations evaluate their identity practices continuously as Microsoft products and services evolve over time.
 Some recommendations might not be applicable to all customer environments.